-Each school district would be required to adopt by December 1, 2008, a policy to prohibit bullying and harassment during school-related and school-sponsored activities or through the use of computer access that is networked as a part of a public K-12 educational institution.
-Each policy must contain a definition of bullying and harassment, which the bill defines; notice of penalties; reporting and investigating procedures; and notice to the parents of a bullying victim of actions taken to protect the victim.
+Each school district would be required to adopt by December 1, 2008, a policy to prohibit bullying and harassment of any student or employee of a public K-12 educational facility.
+Each policy must contain a definition of bullying and harassment, similar to the definition in the bill; notice of penalties; reporting and investigating procedures; and notice to the parents of the perpetrator and the parents of the bullying victim.